Mickelbil84/DeepSDFLerp/README.md

 found in `latent_arithmetic.py`.
 The widget for displaying the 3D mesh was taken from: https://github.com/zishun/pyqt-meshviewer

+The model was trained on both 100 and 1000 meshes.
+The result for 100 meshes is more visually appealing (in our opinion), and is the one chosen by default.
+In order to use the 1000 mesh version, set the flag `SMALLER_MODEL` in `constants.py` to False.

 # Running DeepSDFLerp

 To run the application Lerp GUI, run: